-5. Avoid getting into a rut
+10. Avoid getting into a rut

 Doing the same thing over and over every day can get boring and tiresome.
 This will quickly lead to being burned out and feelings of wanting to quit.
 Don’t let this happen!

 Let go of work that isn’t challenging anymore, and stop working for clients who don’t value your opinions.
 Look back at all the things you’ve accomplished this month, or the past year.

 As the boss it’s your responsibility to try something new every day, and make sure your family stays creative.
 Be open to experimenting and finding new ways to solve old problems.

-6. Regularly evaluate your priority
+11. Regularly evaluate your main priority

 The word priority has been used in its singular form since the 1400s and was only pluralized to priorities in the 20th century when our busy schedules started taking over our lives.

 It’s time to simplify your to-do lists and re-evaluate what your true priority is.
 This may change from time to time, which is why you must regularly evaluate your work and life to make space for what’s important.

 Be patient with yourself and let your priority change, but never lose sight of what truly matters.

-7. Find a supportive network
+12. Find a supportive network

 Don’t be afraid to ask for help and to express your frustrations and needs.
 You don’t have to balance work and life, alone.